CSESS/constitution/README.md

 - To be eligible for Membership of Sub-organizations of the Society;
 - To have the right to vote;
 - To have the right to nominate, to second, to be nominated for election, and to hold office as an executive officer of the Society;
-- To request the minutes from any executive committee meeting;
+- To request the minutes from any Executive Committee meeting;
-- Are welcome to attend and contribute to any executive committee meeting but with no voting rights; and
+- Are welcome to attend and contribute to any Executive Committee meeting but with no voting rights; and
 - To have the speaking right in any General Meeting.
 #### 2.1.3.
 Obligations
 All potential undergraduate members must have paid the admission fee and the corresponding membership fee for their respective study years, to be considered as Full Members of the Society.